-Situated on the second floor of the city of London’s sprawling Barbican Centre, Europe’s largest performing arts centre, is the Barbican Library.
-It is a split-level library with historical books and a study area available on the upper floor, while the lower area opens up to a music zone with plug-in and play digital pianos.
-To take out resources from the library, you need to either work or live in the City of London, but all members of the public are free to use the library facilities.
+Barbican Library is situated on the second floor of the city of London’s Barbican Centre, Europe’s largest performing-arts centre.
+It is a split-level library with historical books and a study area on its upper floor, and there is a music zone, complete with plug-in and play digital pianos, in the lower area.
+If you want to take out resources from the library, you’ll need to either work or live in the City of London – but all members of the public are free to use the facilities.

-Part of the Wellcome Trust, the Wellcome Library is one of the world’s major resources for the study of medical history.
-Membership to the library is free and open to any member of the public.
-The library is well equipped for every work need, from a group study room, to an assistive study room for members who wish to use audio software and plenty of computers to log in to if you’ve left your laptop at home.
-Before heading home, why not have a wander around the Wellcome Museum’s fascinating free collections.
+The Wellcome Library, part of the Wellcome Trust, is one of the world’s major resources for the study of medical history.
+Membership to the library is free and you don’t need to be a medical student or professional to visit, as it’s open to members of the public.
+The library is well equipped for all your study needs – there is a group room, an assistive study room for audio software and plenty of computers to use if you’ve left your laptop at home.

 Few study spaces include free admission to the world’s largest museum of applied and decorative arts and design.
 The National Art Library, on the first floor of the Victoria & Albert Museum, invites visitors to spend study breaks marvelling at more than seven miles of fascinating exhibitions.
 Aside from the library there are three additional dedicated study rooms that also offer access to the museum’s reference collection.